Deutsche Bank Sues Foreclosure Fraud Expert's Son With No Financial Interest In Her Case

 02:18 AM on 5/15/2011

 Well although it is not mentioned in the story, she also has a daughter in college.
-Why not the same treatment for her?
+Why not the same treatment for her?I can understand the banksters going after Ms Lynn Szymoniak.
+After all she was directly responsibl

 There getting the FREE HOUSE!

-They have ruined our economy, and even though they were in such desperate straits when they got the bailout money, the to big to fail banks paid back the money in a year, and started handing out bonus money immediately.
+They have ruined our economy, and even though they were in such desperate straits when they got the bailout money, the to big to fail banks paid back the money in a year, and started handing out bonus money immediatel

 And to big to fail is looking like their to big to prosecute.
 The robo signing by multiple people pretending to be bank officers, and notaries notarizing documents intended for use in court is a felony.
 I sent Pam Bondi a e-mail to let her know how I feel about this fraud.
 You should send your state AG a e-mail.